-Recycling of used lead acid batteries (ULAB) in Australia and elsewhere in the world plays an important role in reducing the impact, particularly by toxic lead, on human health and the environment.
+The correct disposal of car batteries and other lead acid batteries, by the Australian public and businesses plays an important role in reducing the impact, particularly by toxic lead, on human health and the environment.
 Battery Rescue however has identified current storage and collection practices are resulting in the Australian Public and environment being unnecessarily exposed to dangerous lead pollution.

 Lead levels in the electrolyte can be several parts per million, well in excess of what is considered to be safe levels for humans and the environment.
 The World Health Organisation states that there are no known levels of lead exposure that are considered safe and it is one of its top 10 chemicals of major health concern.

 Battery Rescue has identified the following unsafe practices that are resulting in battery electrolyte contaminating the environment;

 Many companies are still storing their used batteries outdoors and on non-liquid retaining devices such as wood pallets resulting in battery acid leaking into the soil and drainage systems.
 Leaking used batteries are a fairly common phenomenon that the industry currently has to contend with.
 Below are some examples of unsafe storage practices from the Perth Metro area;

 The current Western Australian Environmental Regulations don’t explicitly ban the practice of storing used batteries outdoors on a non-liquid retaining devices, however it is an offence under the “WA Environmental Protection (Unauthorised Discharges) Regulations 2004” to allow toxic substances into the environment.

 The Basel Convention & United Nations Environmental Programme’s publication “Technical guidelines for the environmentally sound management of waste lead-acid batteries”, recommends;

 - Leaking batteries, e. those spilling electrolyte, must be stored inside acid-resistant containers otherwise they will contaminate the environment and may cause health damage;